kraftskunk/menu-admin/README.md

 ## ✨ Features

-- Modular design: easily extend with new commands or modules
+- Modular design: easily extend with new commands (=scripts)
 - Dynamic discovery of available scripts and functions
-- Robust error handling (`set -euo pipefail`) for reliability
+- Error handling (`set -euo pipefail`) for reliability
 - Simple, text‑based interface for quick navigation
-- Lightweight—no external dependencies beyond Bash
+- Lightweight, and no external dependencies beyond Bash

 ---